- Futures – Trading with the Future

 Most professional literature agrees on several HFT characteristics.
 These are:

-- High frequency of orders or instructions (messages) sent to the stock exchange – hence the high frequency of trades.
+- High frequency of orders or instructions (messages) sent to the exchange – hence the high frequency of trades.

 - Proprietary trading – HFT companies usually do not lease their algorithms.